chargeITmobility/bsm-python/doc/examples/ocmf.md

 The XML envelope includes the OCMF data taken before starting and after terminating the charging process along with the public key used for signing.
-The format could be generated from a [template](../../bauer_bsm/bsm/client.py#L214) where the actual data gets inserted.
+The format could be generated from a [template](../../bauer_bsm/exporter/ocmf.py#L48) where the actual data gets inserted.

 ### Generating OCMF XML

-The [BSM Python support](../../bauer_bsm/bsm/client.py#L183) and the BSM Tool support the generation of OCMF XML data for _OCMF Signed Turn-On Snapshot_ and _OCMF Signed Turn-Off Snapshot_ when the corresponding snapshots have already been successfully created.
-To generate an OCMF XML envelope, invoke the BSM Tool as follows:
+The [BSM Python support](../../bauer_bsm/exporter/ocmf.py#L12) and the [BSM Tool](../../bauer_bsm/cli/bsmtool.py#L343) support the generation of OCMF XML data for the OCMF representation of a pair of already created snapshots (the switching snapshots _OCMF Signed Turn-On Snapshot_ and _OCMF Signed Turn-Off Snapshot_ or the non-switching _OCMF Signed Start Snapshot_ and _OCMF Signed End Snapshot_).
+To generate an OCMF XML envelope for the switching snapshots, invoke the BSM Tool as follows:

 - Create _Signed Turn-On Snapshot_
     ```